enyo/opentip/README.markdown

 - Different styles
 - Automatic repositioning of the tooltip if it's not in the viewport of the browser anymore
 - All kind of triggers (The tooltip can be triggered by mouse over, click, form submit, … everything you can think of really)
+- CSS3 Transitions / Animations if available.
+(If not, it uses scriptaculous).

 ## Usage